What are the symptoms of anxiety and what can cause anxiety?

 What is anxiety?

-It is normal to feel anxious every now and then.
-If you feel jittery or nervous before public speaking, going on a date, dinner with the in-laws, or attending a job interview – that’s quite normal.
-Many people get ‘butterflies’ in their stomach before doing something that is stressful.
+It is normal to feel anxious now and then.
+If you feel worried, jittery or nervous before public speaking, going on a date, attending a job interview, or heading into an unfamiliar situation – that’s quite normal.
+Many people get ‘butterflies’ in their stomachs before doing something stressful.
 These feelings are usually short-lived and go away once the event is over.

 If you’re struggling with feelings of anxiety, SuicideLine Victoria offers free phone and online counselling 24/7.
-You can call 1300 651 251 or click the ‘chat’ widget on the right hand side of this page.
+Call 1300 651 251 or click the chat button on the right.

 Types of anxiety disorders

 Anxiety is one of the most common mental health conditions in Australia.
-According to the latest mental health data from the Australian Bureau of Statistics, 3.4m Australians had a 12-month anxiety disorder during 2020-22[1].
+According to mental health data from the Australian Bureau of Statistics, 17% of Australians had an anxiety disorder over a 12-month period, and nearly a third will experience an anxiety condition in their lifetime.[1]

 “It’s normal to feel worried about stressful situations.
-However, if the anxiety stays with you after the situation or event has passed, it can start to affect your day-to-day life.”
+However, if the anxiety stays with you after the situation or event has passed, it may affect your day-to-day life.”

 Symptoms of anxiety

-Anxiety symptoms may not be the same for everyone, and it may also depend on the type of anxiety you are experiencing.
+Anxiety symptoms may not be the same for everyone and can vary depending on the type of anxiety you are experiencing.

 Common symptoms of anxiety – emotional